amd/ryzen-ai-documentation/docs/getstartex.rst

 Step 1: Install Packages
 ************************

-* Ensure that the Ryzen AI Software Platform is correctly installed.
+* Ensure that the Ryzen AI Software  is correctly installed.
 For more details, see the :doc:`installation instructions <inst>`.

 * Use the conda environment created during the installation for the rest of the steps.
 This example requires a couple of additional packages.
 Run the following command to install them: